Delete The Surveillance State

 What It Would Ban

-The bill draws a clear line.
-The government would be prohibited from purchasing, licensing, or accessing your personal data from commercial sources - period.
+This bill draws a clear line: the government would be prohibited from purchasing, licensing, or accessing your personal data from commercial sources - period.
 No federal agency, no state or local government, no contractor acting as a middleman.
-If the government wants your data, it would have to do what the Constitution always required: get a warrant from a judge.
+If the government wants your data, it would have to do what the Constitution always previously required: get a warrant from a judge.

-Population coverage databases: any database holding detailed personal information on more than ten million Americans.
-The bill treats these as surveillance infrastructure, regardless of what they're supposedly for.
+Maintaining population coverage databases: any database holding detailed personal information of the size of a population with psychological and operational profiles must delete that data entirely.
+The bill treats these databases as surveillance infrastructure, regardless of what they're supposedly for.
 Companies that currently hold them would have 135 days to destroy them, verified by independent auditors who certify, under penalty of perjury, that the data is gone.

 What It Would NOT Touch

-This is the part people worry about, so let's be direct.
+This is the part people worry about, so let's be direct about what you don’t need to worry about.

-Your apps would still work.
+Your favorite apps would still absolutely work.
 Instagram, TikTok, YouTube, Spotify - none of them need a psychological profile of you to function.
-The bill targets the hidden layer of data exploitation happening behind the scenes, not the services you actually use.
+The bill targets the hidden layer of data exploitation happening behind the scenes on apps like these, not the services you actually use.

-Search engines would still show you relevant ads.
+Search engines would still show you relevant ads and content.
 If you search for "running shoes," you'd still see ads for running shoes.
-The bill explicitly protects contextual advertising (ads based on what you're looking at right now ) because that doesn't require building a permanent file on you.
-It just requires reading the page you're on.
+The bill explicitly protects contextual advertising (ads based on what you're looking at right now ) because that doesn't require building a permanent file on you, it just requires reading the page you're on.

 Online shopping would still work normally.
 A store you buy from can still use your purchase history to recommend products.
 That's a direct relationship between you and the business.
 The bill's safe harbor protects first-party data - information a company collects from its own customers for its own services.